isabella232/ilt-getting-started-with-puppet-issues/Linux/lab-12.1-Expand-initial-roles-and-profiles/README.md

 This Puppet code enables the Windows Firewall and opens three ports: ICMP (ping), WinRM (remote scripting) and RDP (remote console).

-In Visual Studio Code, validate that the content of the file `site/profile/manifests/baseline/windows/firewall.pp` is as follows:
+Validate that the content of the file `site/profile/manifests/baseline/windows/firewall.pp` is as follows:

 ```ruby
 class profile::baseline::windows::firewall {